Second phase of the Grey Zone Project

 A second phase of the Grey Zone Project has been proposed based on the EUREC4A and the GATE field campaigns.

-The EUREC4A field campaign will take place between 20th January and 20th February 2020 east of Barbados over the western tropical Atlantic.
-The field study investigates how shallow cumulus clouds respond to changes in the large-scale environment, and examines the factors controlling shallow-convective aggregation (see Bony et al., Surveys in Geophysics, 2017).
+The EUREC4A field campaign took place between 20th January and 20th February 2020 east of Barbados over the western tropical Atlantic.
+The field study investigates how shallow cumulus clouds respond to changes in the large-scale environment, and examines the factors controlling shallow-convective aggregation.

 The Global Atmospheric Research Program's Atlantic Tropical Experiment (GATE) was conducted in the summer of 1974 and was one of the largest and most comprehensive meteorological field campaigns in history.
 The central objective of GATE was to understand the scale interactions between convection and the large-scale atmospheric circulation, and to elucidate the mechanisms of deep-convective organisation.
 Phase III of GATE took place over the eastern tropical Atlantic and covered the period from 30th August to 18th September 1974.